processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `host: HostName`

 : This option defines the JID for the HTTP upload service.
+Note that this is unrelated to the GET and PUT URLs, and that it's usually not necessary to specify this option.
 The keyword “@HOST@” is replaced with the virtual host name.
-Default:
-`"upload.@HOST@"`.
+Default: `"upload.@HOST@"`.

 `name: Text`